PACE-challenge/pacechallenge.org/2021/tracks.md

 **Heuristics:**
 1. Delete all edges.
-2. Insert all nonedges.
+2. Insert all nonedgpes.
 (Together with heuristic 1 this ensures that no edge is handled equally in all heuristics.)
 3. Greedy: Take vertex $v$ with smallest name (vertices are named $1$ to $n$), make $N[v]$ a clique in the resulting cluster graph.
 Delete $N[v]$ from the